Innovation and Business Edge

 This contrasts with the adaptability notion.
 It emphasises the stability of an organization's central purpose and de-emphasises its capacity for situational adaptability and change.
 A mission provides two major influences on the organization's functioning.
 First, a mission provides purpose and meaning and a host of non-economic reasons why the organization's work is important.
 Second a sense of mission defines the appropriate course of action for the organization an dits members.
 Both of these factors reflect and amplify the key values of the organization.

 For innovativeness and effectiveness, organizations need to reconcile all four of these traits.
 The four traits together serve to acknowledge two contrasts: the contrast between internal integration and external adaptation and the contrast between change and stability.
 Invovement and consistency have as their focus the dynamics of internal integration, while mission and adaptability address the dynamics of external adaptation.
+In addition, involvement and adaptability describe traits related to an organization's capacity to change, while the consistency and mission are more likely to contribute to the organization's capacity to remain stable and predictable over time.

 Source: Culture and Climate for Innovation by Pervaiz K. Ahmed in the European Journal of Innovation Management, Vol.1 No.1